 Instead of using the casual position/folk position where the guitar is resting on your right leg (if you are right-handed, opposite if you are left handed) then try using a classical guitar position.

-This can provide relief on your wrist and hand, provide easy sighting of the fretboard and generally be a lot more comfortable.
+By changing position it can provide relief on your wrist and hand, provide easy sighting of the fret board and generally be a lot more comfortable.